RC glider wing setups

 - 'full house' glider wings explained.

-Learning about the so-called full house rc glider wing setups might not be high on your agenda if you've just entered the radio control gliding hobby, but there will probably come a time when you want to fly a more advanced glider and so will need to know about the wing functions available to you.
+Learning about 'full house' rc glider wing setups might not be high on your agenda if you've just entered the radio control gliding hobby, but there will probably come a time when you want to fly a more advanced glider and so will need to know about the wing functions available to you.

-I've been flying rc gliders on and off for many years, and have come to learn about full house wing setups and how each function effects your glider's flight characteristics.
+I've been flying rc gliders for many years, in fact slope soaring is my preferred sector of radio control flying.
+And as a glider guider I've come to learn about full house wing setups and how each function effects your glider's flight characteristics.

-Hopefully this page will introduce you to these different functions, so when the time comes you will have a good understanding of what each wing function does and how you can use them to your benefit.
+So the aim of this page is to introduce you to these different functions, and hopefully when the time comes you will have a good understanding of what each wing function does and how you can use them to your benefit.

 Glider wing functions - why have them?